JeremyChabert/ABAP-OO/README.md

 # ABAP-OO

-# :construction: Exercices to come :construction:
+# :construction: Exercises to come :construction:

 ## Forewords
 Hello everyone, welcome to ABAP-OO training.
 I hope you are all set for 2 days or more of fun learning about oriented object programming.